Math (MATH-UA)

 Repeatable for additional credit: No

-Prerequisites: (MATH-UA 328 OR MATH-SHU 328) AND Restriction: Academic Program UY-Tandon Schl of Engineering.
+Prerequisites: (MATH-UA 328 with a Minimum Grade of C OR MATH-SHU 328) and Academic Program UY-Tandon Schl of Engineering.

 MATH-UA 343 Algebra (4 Credits)